ntan-wan/E-commerce_2/README.md

-# Nextjs tailwind ECommerce website
+# Nextjs tailwind E-commerce website

-This is an imitation of Amazon website.
+This is an imitation of the Amazon website.